Martchus/reflective-rapidjson/README.md

 * Enums are (de)serialized as their underlying integer value.
 When deserializing, it is currently *not* checked whether the present integer value is a valid enumeration item.
 * The JSON type for smart pointer depends on the type the pointer refers to.
 It can also be `null`.
-* If multiple `std::shared_ptr` instance might point to the same object this object is serialized multiple times.
+* If multiple `std::shared_ptr` instances point to the same object this object is serialized multiple times.
   When deserializing those identical objects, it is currently not possible to share the memory (again).
 So each `std::shared_ptr` will point to its own copy.
-Note that this limitation is *not* true when using binary serialization.
+Note that this limitation is *not* present when using binary (de)serialization instead of JSON.
 * For deserialization
     * iteratables must provide an `emplace_back` method.
 So deserialization of eg. `std::forward_list` is currently not supported.